SaI7Tejashwin/Minecraft_Mod_Starters/README.md

       There is no sort of License or copyright for this project.

  # Warning
-      If you have any "proxies" , please delete those files as it might ending up crashing up the "ditributions" of your mod.
+      If you have any "proxies" , please delete those files as it might ending up crashing up the "distributions" of your mod.

  _what is a proxy?_
             A proxy is basically a a piece of code that makes seperates executions of the server and client side.